pritishmishra/takeaways/stl.md

     - **Element ordering:** Elements follow a strict weak ordering
   - **e.g.** The following code demonstrates how to use the `map<string, int>` to count occurrences of words.
 It uses the word as the key and the count as the value.
   <img src="https://github.com/pritishmishra/takeaways/blob/master/images/img1.png" height="300" width="500"/>
-  -**e.g.** This illustrates inserting elements into a map using the insert function and searching for a key using a map iterator and the find function:
+  **e.g.** This illustrates inserting elements into a map using the insert function and searching for a key using a map iterator and the find function:
   <img src="https://github.com/pritishmishra/takeaways/blob/master/images/img2.png" height="600" width="700"/>
-  -**e.g.** This is an example of looping through a map to display all keys and values using iterators:
+  **e.g.** This is an example of looping through a map to display all keys and values using iterators:
   <img src="https://github.com/pritishmishra/takeaways/blob/master/images/img3.png" height="400" width="600"/>

 - ### [Set](#set)